avantgardian/360Dog/README.md

 ### How do I get set up? ###

-* No setup needed, as long as you have Python 3 installed in your system
+* You need Python3 and Orator ActiveRecord Library installed
 * Add your channel and authkey to `cfg.py`
 * Run `bot.py` in the console to initiate the bot